The Vineyard (Spanish TV series)

 The Vineyard (La templanza; lit.
 'The Temperance') is a Spanish romantic drama television limited series produced by Atresmedia Studios and Boomerang TV for Amazon Prime Video starring Leonor Watling, Rafael Novoa, Emilio Gutiérrez Caba and Juana Acosta.
 It is an adaptation of the novel of the same name by María Dueñas.
 It was released on 26 March 2021.

 Premise

-Set in the 1860s, the fiction moves across different locations such as London, Cuba, Cádiz and Mexico.
+Set in the 1860s, the fiction moves across different locations such as Cádiz, Mexico City, London, and Havana.
 The plot tracks the love story between Mauro Larrea (Rafael Novoa) and Soledad Montalvo (Leonor Watling), a refined woman belonging to a noted winemaking family from Jerez.